 - Alabaster: Walls, trim, and ceilings

-- Shiitake: Warm, earthy mushroom tone for accent walls and cabinetry
+- Shiitake: Warm, earthy mushroom tone for subtle accents

 - Natural Wood Tones: Furniture, flooring, and décor elements